patrick-231/admin-dashboard/README.md

-# **Admin Dashboard Application** 📊
+# **Admin Dashboard Application 📊 - Deployed on a Docker Container🐳**

-This is a React-based dashboard application that provides various pages including Overview, Products, Users, Sales, Orders, Analytics, and Settings.
+This is a React-based dashboard application that was developed using Docker.
+It provides various pages including Overview, Products, Users, Sales, Orders, Analytics, and Settings.
 It utilizes React Router for navigation and is designed with a responsive layout and a gradient background for an enhanced user experience.

 ## **User Interface** 📸